Lewis Milestone

-Lewis Milestone (born Leib Milstein; Лейб Мильштейн; September 30, 1895 – September 25, 1980) was a Russian-American filmmaker.
-Milestone directed Two Arabian Knights (1927) and All Quiet on the Western Front (1930), both of which received the Academy Award for Best Director.
-He also directed The Front Page (1931), The General Died at Dawn (1936), Of Mice and Men (1939), Ocean's 11 (1960), and received the directing credit for Mutiny on the Bounty (1962), though Marlon Brando largely appropriated his responsibilities during its production.
+Lewis Milestone (born Leib Mendelevich Milstein; (Note: Лейб Менделевич Мильштейн.)
+September 30, 1895 – September 25, 1980) was a Russian-American film director, screenwriter, and producer active during the Golden Age of Hollywood.
+He twice won the Academy Award for Best Director, for Two Arabian Knights (1927) and All Quiet on the Western Front (1930), with a third nomination for The Front Page (1931).

+Milestone's other notable directing credits included The General Died at Dawn (1936), Of Mice and Men (1939), The North Star (1943), A Walk in the Sun (1945), The Strange Love of Martha Ivers (1946), Pork Chop Hill (1959), Ocean's 11 (1960), and his final film Mutiny on the Bounty (1962).

 Early life

-Lev or Leib Milstein was born in Kishinev, capital of Bessarabia, Russian Empire (now Chișinău, Moldova), into a wealthy, distinguished family of Jewish heritage.
+Leib (or Lev) Milstein was born in Kishinev, the capital of Bessarabia Governorate in the Russian Empire (present-day Chișinău, Moldova), into a wealthy, distinguished family of Jewish heritage.
 Milstein received his primary education at Jewish schools, reflecting his parents' liberal social and political orientation, and including a study of several languages.
-Milstein's family discouraged his early love of theater and his desire to follow the dramatic arts, and dispatched him to Mittweida, Saxony, to study engineering.
+Milstein's family discouraged his early love of theater and his desire to follow the dramatic arts and dispatched him to Mittweida, Saxony, to study engineering.

 After neglecting his classes to attend local theater productions, Milstein failed his coursework.
 He was intent on pursuing a theatrical career and bought a one-way ticket to the United States.
 Milstein arrived in Hoboken, New Jersey, on November 14, 1913, shortly after his eighteenth birthday.

-Milstein, who found difficulty supporting himself in New York City, worked as a janitor, door-to-door salesman and lace-machine operator before finding a position as portrait-and-theater photographer in 1915.
+Milstein, who found difficulty supporting himself in New York City, worked as a janitor, door-to-door salesman, and lace-machine operator before finding a position as a portrait-and-theater photographer in 1915.
 In 1917, shortly after the US entered World War I, he enlisted in the Army Signal Corps.
-Milstein was stationed in New York City and Washington, D.C., and was assigned to the corps' photography unit, where he trained in aerial photography, assisted on training films and edited documentary combat footage.
+Milstein was stationed in New York City and Washington, D.C., and was assigned to the corps' photography unit, where he trained in aerial photography, assisted on training films, and edited documentary combat footage.
 His cohorts in the Signal Corps included future Hollywood directors Josef von Sternberg and Victor Fleming.
 In February 1919, Milstein was discharged from the army, immediately obtained US citizenship, and legally changed his surname to Milestone.
-An acquaintance from the Signal Corps Jesse D. Hampton, now an independent film producer, secured Milestone an entry-level position as an assistant editor in Hollywood.
+An acquaintance from the Signal Corps, Jesse D. Hampton, now an independent film producer, secured Milestone an entry-level position as an assistant editor in Hollywood.